Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Introduction

 As machine learning (ML) systems are increasingly deployed in high-stakes settings, ensuring their trustworthiness has become critical.
 Among the many facets of trustworthy ML, fairness and privacy stand out as core concerns, yet both are frequently violated in practice.
 Unfairness has been documented across domains such as facial recognition \citep{garvie2016facial}, text-to-image generation \citep{friedrich2023fairdiffusioninstructingtexttoimage, Bianchi_2023}, and predictive tasks like recidivism \citep{barocas2016big, chouldechova2016fairpredictiondisparateimpact} and loan approvals \citep{das2021fairness}, prompting a broad literature on fair learning \citep{hardt2016equality, agarwal2018reductions, alghamdi2022beyond}.
 Privacy risks, highlighted by attacks that recover sensitive training data \citep{shokri2017membership, carlini2021extracting} and amplified by the rise of large-scale AI models \citep{Gomstyn2024}, have likewise spurred extensive research on differentially private (DP) learning \citep{Abadi_2016, papernot2018scalable, kang2020inputperturbationnewparadigm}.

 Yet while fairness and privacy have been deeply studied in isolation, their interaction remains less understood.
 Can models satisfy both simultaneously, or does enforcing one inevitably compromise the other?
-Recent work points to both incompatibility, exposing trade-offs between the two \citep{bagdasaryan2019differential, chang2021privacy, sanyal2022unfair}, and potential compatibility under specific assumptions \citep{cummings2019compatibility, mangold2023differential}.
+Recent work points to both incompatibility, exposing trade-offs between the two \citep{bagdasaryan2019differential, chang2021privacy, tran2021decision, sanyal2022unfair}, and potential compatibility under specific assumptions \citep{cummings2019compatibility, mangold2023differential, shahamsurvey}.
+In this work, we show that the answer can lie in the structure of the data itself.
+We make the following contributions:

-In this work, we show that the answer ultimately lies in the structure of the data itself.
-We introduce the Noisy Chernoff Difference, a metric grounded in Chernoff Information, that captures the triad of fairness, privacy, and accuracy by quantifying how separability between groups evolves under privacy-preserving noise.
-Under Gaussian assumptions, we prove that fairness–privacy interactions fall into three distinct regimes: privacy may erode fairness, leave it unaffected, or even improve it, effectively granting ``fairness for free'' when distributional conditions align.
-To bridge theory with practice, we develop, to our knowledge, the first algorithm to estimate Chernoff Information directly from data, leveraging advances in density ratio estimation via neural networks \citep{choi2022density}, named Chernoff Information Neural Estimation (CINE in Section~\ref{sec:estimation}).
+\begin{itemize} \item We introduce \textbf{Chernoff Difference (CD)}, a metric grounded in Chernoff Information, which serves as a notion of \textit{data fairness} by characterizing how groups differ in their classification separability.
+We then propose \textbf{Noisy Chernoff Difference}, an extension of CD that captures the fairness--privacy--accuracy triad by modeling how group separability evolves under privacy-preserving noise. \item Under Gaussian assumptions, we prove that fairness–privacy interactions fall into three distinct regimes: privacy may erode fairness, leave it unaffected, or even improve it, effectively granting \textit{``fairness for free''} when distributional conditions align.

+\item To bridge theory with practice, we develop, to our knowledge, the first algorithm to estimate Chernoff Information directly from data, leveraging advances in density ratio estimation via neural networks \citep{choi2022density}, named \textbf{Chernoff Information Neural Estimation} (CINE in Section~\ref{sec:estimation}). \item We apply CINE on more complex datasets, mixture of Gaussians, MNIST \citep{lecun1998gradient}, and UCI Adult \citep{adult_2}, and demonstrate that CD can capture the fairness–privacy dynamics in a wide range of settings.